Med-Peds Academic Channel

 - "Med-Peds" is always referred to with a hyphen not a slash (Med-Peds NOT Med/Peds).

 - If "med-peds" is used as a proper noun, capitalize it.
 If "med-peds" is used as an adjective or common noun, you do not capitalize either the M or the P.

 - A proper noun refers to an individual or specific program (e.g., the UCLA Med-Peds Program)

 - If you capitalize the M in the sentence, then capitalize the P as well

-- Both letters are either capitalized, or they are not
+- Either both letters are either capitalized or none

 - If you begin the sentence with "Med-Peds", be sure to capitalize the P as well

-- In order to indicate the article is important to the field of med-peds, please include "med-peds" to the keywords list for the article
+- In order to indicate the article is important to the field of med-peds, please include "med-peds" in the keywords list for the article

 - If possible, please indicate whether an author is med-peds-trained in the affiliation list